Characters that appear in Samurai Deeper Kyo

 - Story-Breaker Power: Akari's original Medusa Eye, which has the power to instantly turn anyone who sees it into ash.
 Subverted by the fact that Akari refuses to employ it in battle because it is a weapon for indiscriminate murder.

-- On top of that, having a power that can drain lofe energy itself, Akari is more on the hax side than the other three emperors.
+- On top of that, having a power that can drain life energy itself, Akari is more on the hax side than the other three emperors.

 - Super Power Meltdown: The Medusa Eye, when Hishigi activates it.

-- Wholesome Crossdresser: No one makes a very big deal about Akari being, biologically male, since its pretty obvious her heart is a woman.
+- Transsexual: No one makes a very big deal about Akari being biologically male, since it's pretty obvious that she identifies as a woman.

 - You Gotta Have Blue Hair: Pink, actually.